namespacelabs/foundation/CONTRIBUTING.md

 - [Install `nix`](https://nixos.org/download.html) to your target environment.
 Both Linux (and WSL2) as well as MacOS are supported.

-Foundation is regularly tested under Linux, MacOS 11+ and Windows WSL2.
+Namespace is regularly tested under Linux, MacOS 11+ and Windows WSL2.

 After `nix` is installed, you can: